 #2: We are too loose in the body, making our running rotation too loose, leading us to kick ourselves slightly in the calves.

-If you run too tight, think about posture, and remember to shift that tension to the hips and core as we learned in the previous posture video.
+If you run too tight, think about your running posture, and remember to shift that tension to the hips and core as we learned in the previous posture video.

 If you run too loose, coming home with scuff marks on your calves, check out the simple drills in this short video.